 - Physical exam: It is recommended that you get a physical exam prior to going abroad, and complete any foreseeable medical or dental work beforehand.
 This will give you an opportunity to talk with your health care professionals about any general health precautions you need to take or pre-existing conditions you may have.

 - Immunizations: Check with the Center for Disease Control for the recommended immunizations for the country in which you will be studying.
+You can get vaccinations here in New Orleans at the following locations but will need to confirm that they have the specific vaccines:

 - Take it easy the first few days: Because changes in climate, environment, diet, water, etc, can be physically and mentally stressful, and illnesses such as the flu, colds and gastrointestinal disorders tend to occur more frequently when we travel, it is recommended that you take it easy the first few days after you arrive.